 Black Fly Bites

-Black flies also feed on the blood of animals and humans.
+Black flies also feed on the blood of animals and humans, and their prevalence may be increasing.
 These flies tend to bite the ears, neck, and ankles where the skin is thinner.
 The bite might be painless, but it can leave a small, itchy red puncture at the site or larger swelling around the area.

 A bigger reaction to the fly's saliva can cause systemic symptoms such as fever, headache, and joint pains.
-Black flies can also transmit other organisms such as the parasitic worm that causes river blindness.
+Black flies can also transmit other organisms such as the parasitic worm that causes river blindness, which usually occurs only in tropical areas.

 Brown Recluse Spider Bites